Nuohan-li/nuohan-li.github.io/README.md

 It is mainly used as my personal portfolio, I may add a blog in the future.

-Please note that the website is still under development and is not compatible with mobile devices.
+Website now should be compatible with mobile devices now